mikecancode/original-hexagonal-rooms/readme.txt

 - Finished friendlydragon.rb and integrated it into the ex43greenroom.rb code.
 - Sorted out the hints for anagrams.rb and integrated them into the ex43yellowroom.rb code as well.
 - I also looked at the spacing of the game's text in general, which was getting pretty crowded to read as you played, and added a bunch of "puts" lines to the following files: ex43redroom.rb, ex43orangeroom.rb, ex43yellowroom.rb, ex43puzzleroom.rb, and ex43engine.rb, to give the text more "breathing room" as you play.
 This is just the beginning of this particular aspect of the game design, but I wanted to get started on it and I think it makes play a lot less frustrating.

-The current next set of tasks for the overall game remains the same as yesterday:

-1) Clean up the indenting in all files.
-2) Deal with the giant stacktrace problem that happens when you quit out of the game.
-3) Look the code over for more errors / refactoring possibilities.

-That's it for now....